near/near-fastauth-wallet/README.md

 ## Deploying

-Run `nx run deploy` to publish npm package
+Need to make sure npm is installed and user is authenticated Run `cd dist/near-fastauth-wallet && npm publish` to publish npm package

 ## Running unit tests